hazelnut-trait-ontology/hto/README.md

 ### Example of use

-Hazelnut Trait Ontology is used in several tools of the Open Data in Agriculture Platform whic is available at http://www.opendatainagriculture.com/
+Hazelnut Trait Ontology is used in several tools of the Open Data in Agriculture Platform which is available at http://www.opendatainagriculture.com/